 Although America fought against the tyranny of the Crown, as dentists, we find that crowns do have their uses.Many times damage to teeth is substantial enough to require added protection.
 A dental crown provides that protection and can get those teeth back to a place of health and function.

 What Is a Dental Crown?

-Crowns are made in a lab after your dentist prepares the tooth and takes an impression of its shape.
-The lab will make a crown that looks and feels like a tooth, balancing both strength and esthetics.
+Dental crowns are made in a lab after your dentist prepares the tooth and takes an impression of its shape.
+The lab will make a crown that looks and feels like a natural tooth, balancing both strength and esthetics.
 Your crown will usually be placed at a second appointment although some types of crowns can be placed the same day.
 The crown will be adjusted and checked for proper fit prior to placing it in the mouth.
 The finished product should feel natural and blend in with the other teeth.

 Caring for Your Crown

 Caring for your crown is essential to ensure its longevity.
 Brushing, flossing, and keeping up your regular dental cleanings is the best insurance for your dentistry.

 If you have a nightguard, it is important that you wear it regularly to protect your crown.
 Clenching and grinding your teeth can damage both your crowns and your natural teeth.
 Taking care of your restorations will extend their function and appearance.